w3c/trace-context/spec/30-processing-model.md

      incoming request.
    - If either `trace-id` or `parent-id` is invalid, the tracing system does not add the trace context to any outgoing requests.
-    > **PENDING DECISION**: We never explicitly defined this, but I think this is what should happen.
-(Issue: https://github.com/w3c/trace-context/issues/220)

 ## Processing Model in Participation Mode